Chris Velasquez of the Sativa Cross activist group wants to persuade the Dover Council in Morris County to allow a cannabis microbusiness.

 They had a sign that said, “Honk for Free Weed.”

 Sativa Cross is known for its use of unconventional tactics.

 “Anybody that honked and stopped, I gave them a free joint,” he explained.

 They had a table outside Salem Village in Dover.

 “A lot of people wanted weed,” he said.

 A range of people and ages took them up on the offer.
-Velasquez noted elderly people came up and inquired what they were doing.
+Velasquez noted elderly people came up and inquired about what they were doing.

 “Everyone was so happy to receive a free joint, especially the people who don’t have access,” he said.
 Regular law-abiding citizens are not likely to find a connection to purchase street cannabis in the underground market.